shreyas-girjapure/Salesforce-CLI-RAG-Bot/README.md

 1. `super-search`
     1. Has LLM's support for guessing if question is related to dataset used.
     1. Has cost of LLM's tokenization.
-    1. Relatively Slow and has token limits.
+    1. Relatively Slow and has rate limits.
 1. `search`
     1. Direct search on vector store.
     1. No LLM layer
     1. Faster response time.
     1. Only has query embedding cost.
+    1. No* Rate Limits.

 ## How to Use
 For now there is no UI available for access.
 Feel free to contribute a UI layer for this.